Jazz Vespers

 Be sure to join us for what’s sure to be a vibrant evening of music!
 The Vespers will be held in our St. James sanctuary.
 Pre-Vespers music begins at 4:50pm.
 Freewill offering.

-Paul is joined by our St. James house band: Mike Horsfall, piano; Laurent Nickel, bass; Tim Rap, drums; and Della Simone, cantor.
+John is joined by our St. James house band: Mike Horsfall, piano; Kevin Deitz, bass; Tim Rap, drums; and Della Simone, cantor.

 NOTE: During the months of September and October — in the Pioneer Chapel — the Visual Artists’ Group at St. James presents the artwork of Friedrich Steenbock (Schuler) — who will be exhibiting his latest oil paintings.
-Friedrich is offering a Mexican food night for his reception on September 21st at 6:00pm — immediately following our Jazz Vespers performance.
-Please join us in a celebration of his art and Mexican cuisine!
+Friedrich offered a Mexican food night for his reception on September 21st at 6:00pm — immediately following our Jazz Vespers performance.
+So — there is no reception after the October Jazz Vespers performance.

-Next month’s featured guest: Join us as we kickoff our 2025-2026 season of Jazz Vespers — with a performance by John Nastos on woodwinds — at 4:50pm on Sunday, October 19th, 2025.
+Next month’s featured guest: Join us as we continue our 2025-2026 season of Jazz Vespers — with a performance by Israel Annoh on percussion, Kevin Dietz on bass, and Mike Horsfall on vibes — at 4:50pm on Sunday, November 16th, 2025.
 You can now find the complete 2025-2026 Jazz Vespers guest artist roster listed below.

 The St. James Jazz Vespers series is alive and well!
 Since the completion of construction — we are holding our services back in our newly renovated St. James Lutheran Church building — at 5:00pm every 3rd Sunday of the month, with the prelude music starting at 4:50pm.
 The service consists of an original jazz-tinged liturgy, composed by Marguerite Luc, that involves the congregation and the cantor accompanied by a jazz trio.
 The pastor’s message is linked to a chosen jazz tune, which is performed after the sermon.
 The service is punctuated by thematic jazz standards featuring a special musical guest.